ashishxpatel/bsides_workshop/tutorial/4-SPLUNK_CONFIGURATION.md

 # Splunk Configuration
 To log in to your Splunk server, find the instance in the AWS EC2 Dashboard and find the Public IP or Public DNS entry for your server.
 Open a web browser and go to `http://YOUR_IP_OR_DNS:8000/`.
+If you just built your infrastructure with Terraform you may have to wait a few minutes while Splunk may starts up.

 Log in with username `admin` and password `SPLUNK-$INSTANCE_ID` (copy your instance ID from the EC2 dashboard).